radanskoric/radanskoric.github.io/_posts/2024-10-29-hotwire-and-htmx.markdown

 > My primary experience is with Hotwire.
 I have worked with it extensively.
 My interest in HTMX is mainly to expand my mental horizon: by learning other technologies I often find valuable new ideas.
 >
 > To ensure a balanced view **I bought and read the book [Hypermedia Systems](https://hypermedia.systems/){:target="_blank"}, written by the authors of HTMX**.
-They explain their ideas and walk through building a HTMX powered application.
+They explain their ideas and walk through building an HTMX-powered application.
 >
 > *If you notice I misunderstood something, please, write in the comments or to me directly and I'll improve the article.*
 {: .prompt-info }